microsoft/code-with-engineering-playbook/sprint-planning/estimation/readme.md

 ### Planning Poker

 Possibly the most popular approach to sizing is called Planning Poker.
-This approach assigns sizing based on the fibonacci numbers 1,2,3,5,8,13,21.
+This approach assigns sizing based on the fibonacci numbers 1, 2, 3, 5, 8, 13 and 21.
 This can be done with something as low tech as holding up fingers to online tools that allow teams to remotely vote.
 Co-located teams can even choose to purchase playing cards that reflect the fibonacci numbers and distribute the cards during the estimating